Liusef/TelegramStickerManager/README.md

 # TelegramStickerManager
-An app to deal with @Stickers so you don't have to
+An app to deal with @Stickers so you don't have to.

+This program can automate making
+- Making new sticker packs
+- Adding stickers
+- Deleting stickers
+- Re-ordering stickers
+- More on the way!

+all with a simple drag-and-drop user interface which allows you to save time and avoid having to send hundreds of messages to Sticker bot.

+If you find this useful, please star the repository!

-## To run this project:
+## To run as a user:
-Check the [releases](https://github.com/Liusef/TelegramStickerManager/releases) page for binaries.
+Check the [releases](https://github.com/Liusef/TelegramStickerManager/releases) page for binaries and run `InstallDependencies.exe` before using!.

 To run this application as an end user, you must have at least the [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) and the [Windows App Runtime](https://aka.ms/windowsappsdk/1.0-stable/msix-installer) installed on your machine.